 Notice that all four theorists were aware of and concerned about the diversity of private judgments about justice and right action, which might systematically diverge for any number of reasons.
 All of these theorists concluded therefore that the private judgment of a few could not serve as the basis for legitimacy for a diverse people.
-As the later Rawls would put it, these theorists recognized, however dimly, the fact of reasonable pluralism—that citizens who freely exercise their powers of reasoning will tend to pervasively and persistently disagree about their fundamental values and principles (Rawls 2005, xvii).
-The contract theorists concluded that the justification of coercive social arrangements had to respect, at least up to a point, this diversity of judgments and, hence, that it could not be tied, either empirically or normatively, to some one specific set of beliefs, desires, and values.
+As Rawls (2005, xvii) would eventually put it, these theorists recognized, however dimly, the fact of reasonable pluralism—that citizens who freely exercise their powers of reasoning will tend to pervasively and persistently disagree about their fundamental values and principles.
+The contract theorists concluded that the justification of coercive social arrangements had to respect, with some limits, this diversity of judgments and, hence, that justification could not be tied, either empirically or normatively, to some one specific set of beliefs, desires, and values.
 Such a justification had to be impartial among at least the normatively respectable diversity of points of view.

 The family of public reason liberal political theories (and others, such as Gaus, who sever the typical connection between public reasoning and public justification) can be categorized in accord with a master principle, the Public Justification Principle (PJP).
-This principle is a formal representation of this family of theories and it is used throughout the article to classify variations on the view.
+This principle is a formal representation of this family of theories and it is used throughout the entry to classify variations on the idea of public justification.
 Define the PJP as follows:

 The generality of the principle, which permits individuals 1 and 2, for example, to have different reasons to endorse L, means that, on some accounts, it is not the reasons which are public, in the sense of shared among all members of P. Even in this case, however, the justification of L may be public in the sense that there is, for every member of P, a reason why she endorses L and, hence, L is, subject to some other provisos, justified for the public P. The justification is “public” because it is a justification that encompasses a public, though it does so severally and individually.
-It is not necessarily public in another important sense, i.e., that associated with common knowledge.
-So that an individual's reason is Ri need not be known, on this account, to others who are members of the same public P. This would be an additional condition which we do not impose here.
+It is not necessarily public in another important sense, i.e., the kind of publicity associated with common knowledge.
+So an individual’s reason is Ri need not be commonly known to others who are members of the same public P. This would be an additional condition which is not imposed here.

-We analyze PJP in terms of the answers to the following six questions:
+PJP can be analyzed in terms of the answers to the following six questions: